May 10, 1996: The day 15-year-old Martina Hingis defeated world No 1 Steffi Graf

-On that day, May 10, 1996, 15-year old Martina Hingis edged long-time World no.1 Steffi Graf, unbeaten on clay for two years, in the Italian Open quarter-finals.
-That day, the young rising star convinced the last doubtful observers that she had the potential for great achievements.
-Less than a year later, in March 1997, she would sit on top of the WTA ranking before turning 17.
+On May 10, 1996, 15-year-old Martina Hingis edged long-time world No 1 Steffi Graf, unbeaten on clay for two years, in the Italian Open quarter-finals.
+That day, the young rising star convinced the last doubtful observers that she had the potential to enjoy great achievements.
+Less than a year later, in March 1997, she would sit on top of the WTA rankings before turning 17.

-Youngest player to ever win match at the Australian Open in 1995, she was already no.20 in the world in May 1996.
-Her best performance so far was in 1995, when she finished runner-up in Hamburg, edging two top ten players , Jana Novotna, no.5, and Amanda Coetzer, no.7, before losing to Conchita Martinez, no.3.
+The youngest player to ever win match at the Australian Open in 1995, she was already No 20 in the world in May 1996.
+Her best performance so far was in 1995, when she finished runner-up in Hamburg, edging two top 10 players; Jana Novotna, No 5, and Amanda Coetzer, No 7, before losing to Conchita Martinez, the No 3.
 But this time she was to face a very different challenge: Steffi Graf.

-Before facing Steffi Graf that day, Martina Hingis had already beaten some top ten players, but the German was no regular player.
+Before facing Steffi Graf that day, Martina Hingis had already beaten some top 10 players, but the German was no regular player.
 She represented the ultimate challenge.
-18-time Grand Slam champion, she had not been defeated on clay since the Roland-Garros semi-final 1994 (defeated by Mary Pierce 6-2 6-2).
+An 18-time Grand Slam champion, she had not been defeated on clay since the Roland-Garros semi-finals in 1994 (defeated by Mary Pierce 6-2, 6-2).
 In 1996, she missed the Australian Open, recovering from foot surgery, and then won the two tournaments she attended, Indian Wells and Miami, dropping only one set.
-The list of her career achievements was so impressive that no one could seriously believe in the chances of a 16 year-old girl like Martina Hingis.
-In fact, the two women had met before twice, in 1995, and Graf had won easily, in Paris Coubertin (6-2 6-3) and Wimbledon (6-3 6-1).
+The list of her career achievements was so impressive that no one could seriously believe in the chances of a teenage girl like Martina Hingis.
+In fact, the two women had met before twice, in 1995, and Graf had won easily, in Paris Coubertin (6-2, 6-3) and at Wimbledon (6-3, 6-1).

 Graf would lose only three matches that year.
 She would win the three remaining Grand Slams and the WTA Championship (the women’s Masters).
-She would have her revenge against Hingis : she’d face her three more times this year, in more important occasions, and would beat her each time.
-First, she would defeat the Swiss in Wimbledon Round of 16 (6-1 6-4), then she would beat her in the US Open semi-final (7-5 6-3), and she would eventually prevail in the WTA Championship final (6-3 4-6 6-0).
-The German would end the year as World no.1 for the eighth and last time in her career.
+She would have her revenge against Hingis; she would face her three more times this year, in more important occasions, and would beat her each time.
+First, she would defeat the Swiss at Wimbledon in the round of 16 (6-1, 6-4); then she would beat her in the US Open semi-finals (7-5, 6-3), and she would eventually prevail in the WTA Championship final (6-3, 4-6, 6-0).
+The German would end the year as world No 1 for the eighth and final time in her career.
 In 1997, struggling with injuries, she wouldn’t win a Grand Slam tournament, for the first time since 1986.
-After two complicated seasons, she would complete a last tour de force by winning a 22nd Grand Slam title at Roland-Garros, defeating…Martina Hingis in a dramatic final (4-6 7-5 6-2).
-Steffi Graf would retire from tennis in August 1999.
+After two complicated seasons, she would complete a last tour de force by winning a 22nd Grand Slam title at Roland-Garros, defeating…Martina Hingis in a dramatic final (4-6, 7-5, 6-2).
+Graf would retire from tennis in August 1999.

-In Rome, Martina Hingis would pass through Irina Spirlea in the semi-final (6-2 7-5), only to be deprived from the title by Conchita Martinez (6-2 6-3).
+In Rome, Martina Hingis would pass through Irina Spirlea in the semi-final (6-2, 7-5), only to be deprived of the title by Conchita Martinez (6-2, 6-3).
 Her real breakthrough would happen in the last part of 1996.
-She would reach the US Open semi-final (edged by Steffi Graf), before winning the Porsche Grand Prix title, beating world no.5 Anke Huber (6-2 3-6 6-3).
-She would then claim another title in San Jose, defeating no.2 Monica Seles (6-2 6-0).
+She would reach the US Open semi-finals (edged by Graf), before winning the Porsche Grand Prix title, beating world No 5 Anke Huber (6-2, 3-6, 6-3).
+She would then claim another title in San Jose, defeating No 2 Monica Seles (6-2, 6-0).
 She would finish 1996 being the women’s Masters runner-up, where she would be outplayed again by Steffi Graf.
-This was only the beginning of a journey that would lead her in 1997 to become the youngest ever Australian Open champion, aged 16, beating Mary Pierce (6-2 6-2), not long before becoming the youngest world no.1 in tennis history after claiming the Miami Open title in March.
-She would remain on top the WTA ranking for 80 weeks, and she would claim a total of five Grand Slam titles throughout her career.
+This was only the beginning of a journey that would lead her in 1997 to become the youngest ever Australian Open champion, aged 16, beating Mary Pierce (6-2, 6-2), not long before becoming the youngest world No 1 in tennis history after claiming the Miami Open title in March.
+She would remain on top the WTA rankings for 80 weeks, and she would claim a total of five Grand Slam titles throughout her career.